What better time to visit Trinidad & Tobago than during its most culturally significant event of the year?

 Fête: a public celebration, often taking place outside.

-Steel pan: is a type of collective music that developed from sticks being struck against frying pans and dustbin lids when percussion music was banned from slaves.
-It has now evolved into the production that it is today.
+Steel pan: is a type of collective music that developed from bamboo sticks being struck against frying pans and dustbin lids when percussion music was banned from slaves.
+Then the oil industry came to the island along with the oil drum.
+Then in the 90’s, steel pan evolved into the production that it is today.

 Lime: hanging out

 Doubles, roti, chow, bake and shark: are all traditional Trini foods that you need to try, ok.
 I’m not going to explain it, just eat it.